Contents

 Bare Minimum

-2. HDFS_PREFIX – Select the local directory where you wish to mirror HDFS
+– Select the local directory where you wish to mirror HDFSHADOOP_CONF_DIR

 source <HDFS-TOOLS>/henv